Manfred Genditzki: Doubts about judgement

 Trial observers and media representatives remained in doubt about Genditzki's guilt.
 Observers firmly convinced he would be acquitted.

 The defense assumed the deceased's death was an accident while she was soaking dirty laundry in the bathtub after returning from the hospital, She fell into the tub due to faintness.
 A psychological report points out Genditzki is a peaceful person.
 He explained the call to the family's doctor was to advise them Kortüm had returned home from her clinic stay.
 He had hung up the phone because the doctor's office answering machine had picked up the call.
 No murder instruments were identified or found.
 The plastic bags containing laundry Kortüm had brought from her hospital stay were disposed or uncovered.
 No fingerprints or DNA were found on the body or in the bathroom.
 A friend pointed out that Ms. Kortüm had a quirk by soaking all kinds of laundry in the bathtub first before washing it.
 She would also sometimes abruptly faint and at one time she had to rescue her from the bathtub.
 The prosecution changed the motive from embezzlement (when that was disproven) to a dispute between Genditzki and Kortum (no evidence was shown that there was a dispute).
 An investigation of the thermodynamics of the bath water showed that her death occurred long after Genditzki had left the apartment.
 The judge concluded that Ms. Kortum did not use the bath tub for soaking but a smaller bowl - for which there was no evidence.
 His employer was told by the police on the day of Mr. Genditzki's arrest that he would go to prison for life, verbatim "Der kommt nicht mehr raus" ("He's never coming back out"), implying the police's bias.

-Genditzki's defense lawyer Regina Rick has been preparing an application since 2015 for a trial de novo.
+Genditzki's defense lawyer Regina Rick had been preparing an application since 2015 for a trial de novo.

 Several news described the procedure as a miscarriage of justice.

 The attempt to obtain another retrial from the Bavarian Government

 In July 2018 during a press conference at the Bavarian state parliament Genditzki's Lawyer went to attempt to obtain a retrial of the case by presenting a computer simulation video to the chairman of the Legal Committee.

 Manfred Genditzki was released from prison on 12.
 August 2022.
 On 26 April 2023, the new trial began at the Munich I Regional Court, which ended with an acquittal on 7 July 2023.
 The state treasury must compensate him for the wrongfully imposed prison sentence.
+Genditzki was awarded a daily compensation payment of 75 euro for a total of €370,000, as well as €450,000 for loss of earnings during his incarceration.
+Genditzki sued the staete of Bavaria for an additional €750,000 in damages for his loss of employment.
+In December 2024, while the process was ongoing, state prosecution retroactively demanded a payment of €100,000 for board and lodging provided during his imprisonment as well as backpay of any money earned through prison work.